As much as I love General Tso's Chicken, I love this Cauliflower version even more. Here's what we've got going on here...

 - Fill a large saucepan with enough vegetable oil to come 2 inches up the side of the pan.
 Set it over high heat.
 Heat the oil to 350 degrees F (176 degrees C).

-- While the oil heats, add the egg whites and ½ tsp salt and pepper to a medium size bowl and beat vigorously with a fork or small whisk.
+- While the oil heats, add the egg whites and ½ teaspoon salt and pepper to a medium size bowl and beat vigorously with a fork or small whisk.
 Add the cauliflower florets and toss around in the egg whites to coat.

 - Add the cornstarch to another bowl.
 When the oil has reached 350 degrees F (176 degrees C), toss half of the cauliflower in the cornstarch to coat, then use metal tongs to add the florets to the hot oil.